oracle-quickstart/oci-weblogic-migration/README.md

 > - These policies ensure the user has sufficient permissions to provision networking, compute, storage, and WebLogic resources required by the migration stack.

 ### Inputs to Resource Manager
 ---------------------------------
-User will have to provide the following as parameters to terraform:
+User will have to provide the following as parameters to the Resource Manager:

 1. Stack Configuration
    | Variable                          | Description                                                                  | Default |